 Based in the heart of London, this study abroad program provides students with the opportunity to study across an array of academic disciplines while taking full advantage of their location in a major European Capital.

 The Bucknell in London Program is open to all Bucknell students.
+Art and Art history students can credit the core course to their major requirements while exploring London during other courses.
 It may be particularly attractive to humanities and social sciences students in economics, sociology, anthropology, English, history, philosophy, political science, international relations, theatre, art, and environmental studies.
-Based upon the semester program theme the program may also accommodate BS coursework in management, education and engineering students.
+Based upon the semester program theme, the program may also accommodate BS coursework in management, education and engineering students.

-History of London - HIST 247 (Adjunct) 1 credit
+The History of London - HIST 247 (Surridge) - 1 Credit

 In this course, students will explore London's rich history as the center of Britain's political, cultural, and economic life, spanning from Roman Britain, through the Great Fire, the rise of the British Empire, to the Blitz, and on to contemporary multicultural London.
 This course will make full use of London's own resources and will include many site visits across the city as an integral part of the course.
 This course fulfills the ARHC and EGHU requirements.

-Theatre in London/Studies in Dramatic Literature – THEA 264/ENGL 217 (adjunct) 1 credit / .5 credit option
+Theatre in London/Studies in Dramatic Literature - THEA264/ENGL217 (Sullivan) - 1 Credit

 This course in the London theatre introduces students to the influence and impact of British theatre and to all aspects of the London stage.
 Students attend plays in the West End, in Off-West-End, and in Pub theatres.
 Students read plays and gain familiarity with theatre criticism as well as with numerous aspects of production from backstage visits to Shakespeare's Globe and to the National Theatre set design and property shops.
 Students will see a number of plays; keep a theatre journal of the plays attended; participate in and lead class discussions, write short essays, take examinations, and complete a theatre project that integrates aspects of their study and fieldwork in London theatres.
 This course fulfills the ARHC and EGHU requirements.

 This course introduces students to the main political economy issues of European integration.
 It analyzes the history, evolution, and institutions of European integration relevant for understanding economic and social policies.
-It will familiarize students with the most up-to-date policy discussions relating to the EU-including Britain's longstanding ambivalence about its status as a member.
-This course fulfills SLSC and EGSS requirements.
+It will familiarize students with the most up-to-date policy discussions relating to the EU-including Britain's longstanding ambivalence about its status as a member, which will be voted on in 2017 This course fulfills the SLSC and EGSS requirements.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.